zhuolonghao/zhuolonghao.github.io/_posts/2022-06-01-shadow-banking-how-who.md

   </a>
 </p>

-Its investment-graded credit rating grant TMCC the privilege in accessing diverse sources for funding, including short-term unsecured commercial papers backstopped by its relationship banks' credit facilities.
+Its investment-graded credit rating allows TMCC to borrow from both private and public debt markets, including short-term unsecured commercial papers backstopped by its relationship banks' credit facilities.

-In addition, TMCC uses asset-back securities(ABS) for medium-term funding needs.
-This is where shadow banks are at service.
+TMCC also works with other shadow banks, mainly for its medium-term funding needs.

-One ABS example is Toyota Auto Receivables LLC. (or LLC) and TOYOTA AUTO RECEIVABLES 2021-A OWNER TRUST (or Trust), who issued a $1,620MM security named *TOYOTA AUTO RECEIVABLES 2021-A OWNER TRUST* (Yes, it has the exactly same name as one of two VIEs).
+One such example is a $1,620MM asset-backed security (ABS) named *TOYOTA AUTO RECEIVABLES 2021-A OWNER TRUST*.
 The Prospectus (Form 428B5) exhibits all the relevant stakeholders in the deal:

-1. TMCC transfering the right of collecting receivables to the LLC.,
+1. *TMCC* transfering the right of collecting receivables to the *Toyota Auto Receivables LLC. (or the LLC)*;
-2. LLC. tasking the Trust for securitization;
+2.  *The LLC.* tasking the *TOYOTA AUTO RECEIVABLES 2021-A OWNER TRUST (or the Trust)* for securitization, including;
-3. Trust structuring cashflow from loans (e.g., principal and interests) into multiple tranches or classes of debts that customize risk, rating, timing of repayment, and lien seniority on the collateral, using credit enhancement techniques like a reserve account, overcollateralization, and subordinations.
+  - structuring cashflow from loans (e.g., principal and interests) into multiple tranches or classes of debts that customize risk, rating, timing of repayment, and lien seniority on the collateral
+  - using credit enhancement techniques like a reserve account, overcollateralization, and subordinations;
-4. Trust handing back the newly created security to the LLC.
+3. *The Trust* handing back the newly created security to *the LLC.*;
-5. LLC. recruiting underwriters like *MUFG* and *BMO Capital Markets* for marketing and sale
+4. LLC. recruiting underwriters like *MUFG* and *BMO Capital Markets* for marketing and sale;
-6. Mutual Funds like [*Lord Abbett Core Fixed Income Fund Class A*](https://www.lordabbett.com/en/strategies/mutual-funds/core-fixed-income-fund.class-a.html) and [*Putnam Ultra Short Duration Income Fund*](https://www.putnam.com/individual/mutual-funds/funds/746-ultra-short-duration-income-fund/A) buying/trading different tranches of the ABS.
+5. Mutual Funds like [*Lord Abbett Core Fixed Income Fund Class A*](https://www.lordabbett.com/en/strategies/mutual-funds/core-fixed-income-fund.class-a.html) and [*Putnam Ultra Short Duration Income Fund*](https://www.putnam.com/individual/mutual-funds/funds/746-ultra-short-duration-income-fund/A) buying/trading different tranches of the ABS.

 <p align="center">